shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-02-WritingATheme.md

 ],
 ```

-As stated above, you can add videos as well to show off your theme, you can see an example of that with our [Rubicon theme](https://github.com/shoutem/extensions/tree/master/shoutem-rubicon-theme/server/assets).
+As stated above, you can add videos as well to show off your theme.

 The CLI also made sure that `app/extension.js` handles the newly created theme: